-We currently have no products that have been approved for commercial sale; however, the current and future use of our product candidates by us and our collaborators in clinical trials, expanded access programs, the sale of any products in the future, or the use of our products under emergency use vehicles may expose us to liability claims inherent to the manufacture, clinical testing, marketing and sale of medical products.
+The current and future use of our product candidates by us and our collaborators in clinical trials, expanded access programs, the sale of EXONDYS 51 and future products, or the use of our products under emergency use vehicles may expose us to liability claims inherent to the manufacture, clinical testing, marketing and sale of medical products.
 These claims might be made directly by consumers or healthcare providers or indirectly by pharmaceutical companies, our collaborators or others selling such products.
 Regardless of merit or eventual outcome, we may experience financial losses in the future due to such product liability claims.
 We have obtained limited general commercial liability insurance coverage for our clinical trials.
-We intend to expand our insurance coverage to include the sale of commercial products if we obtain marketing approval for any of our product candidates.
+We intend to expand our insurance coverage to include the sale of commercial products in connection with the FDA's approval of EXONDYS 51.
 However, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against all losses.
 If a successful product liability claim or series of claims is brought against us for uninsured liabilities or in excess of insured liabilities, our assets may not be sufficient to cover such claims and our business operations could be impaired.